dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Intrinsics will extend the API of CoreCLR.
 They will need to follow standard API review practices.

-XArch intrinsics are being added to the NetStandard API https://github.com/dotnet/corefx/issues/24346.
-ARM64 intrinsics should be treated identically.
+Initial XArch intrinsics are proposed to be added to the `netcoreapp2.1` Target Framework.
+ARM64 intrinsics will be in similar Target Frameworks as the XArch intrinsics.

-Each review will identify targeted NetStandard API version where the API will be extended and released.
+Each review will identify the Target Framework API version where the API will be extended and released.

 #### API review of an intrinsic `static class`